bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 4) Add the AOP layer to the GEE Map
 5) Center on the region of interest

-We encourage you to follow along with this code chunks in this exercise in the code editor.
+We encourage you to follow along with this code chunks in this exercise in your code editor.
+To run the cells, you can click the `Run` button at the top of the code editor.
+Note that until the last two steps of this, you will not see the AOP data in the Interactive Map.

 1) Read in the SRER 2021 SDR image, using `ee.Image`.
 We will assign this image to a variable (`var`) called `SRER_SDR2021`.